kx1t/planefence/README.md

 https://github.com/kx1t/planefence/blob/master/README-twitter.md

 If you want to see an example of how this works, go here: https://twitter.com/PlaneBoston

+# catchup.sh

+This script will do a "catch-up" run.
+You should use this sparingly - under normal circumstances, you will never need it.
+It will iterate through all `/tmp/dump1090*.txt` files and create PlaneFence pages for them.
+Usage: `/usr/share/planefence/catchup.sh [days]`
+Example: `/usr/share/planefence/catchup.sh 1`
+The optional `days` argument indicates how many days of history the script will generate, with "1" being today, and "8" being today + the previous 7 days.
+The script will skip those days for which there is no data available.

 # Known Issues
 - Planes that are seen multiple times during consecutive runs, may show up multiple times